 Effectiveness of Manual Toothbrushes

 If you're happy with your tried-and-true manual toothbrush, you don't necessarily need to trade it in for a vibrating model.
-As the ADA reports, manual toothbrushes can be just as effective as powered toothbrushes.
-As long as you follow tooth brushing best practices, either type of toothbrush can help to keep your teeth and gums clean.
+According to the Indian Dental Association, electric or power-assisted toothbrushes are a fine alternative to manual brushes.
+They are especially useful for people who don't use proper brushing techniques.
+As long as you follow the best tooth brushing practices, either type of toothbrush can help to keep your teeth and gums clean.

 Tooth Brushing Best Practices

-- Brush for at least two minutes each time.
+- Brush for at least two minutes, and fix a standard routine.

 - Always use a toothbrush with soft or extra-soft bristles.